ViDA Explained: What EU VAT in the Digital Age Means for Your Stripe Business

 Why this invalidates “good enough” filings

 Before ViDA, many businesses filed country-level aggregates without transaction-level detail.
-Under ViDA, this approach carries serious risk:
+That approach now carries serious risk.

-• Any B2B claim without a verifiable VIES record can be reclassified as B2C — triggering back-taxes plus interest
+Watch out: Any B2B claim without a verifiable VIES record can be reclassified as B2C — triggering back-taxes plus interest.
+Country-level aggregates that don’t match Stripe’s reported data will be flagged for audit.

 What “ViDA-ready” means in practice